mminer237/fruitorvegetable/_items/avocado.md

 ---
 Avocados are definitely fruits botanically.
 They are the ripened ovaries of the avocado tree and contain seeds.
 Interestingly, they are technically a <a href="{% link _types/berry.html %}">berry</a> instead of a <a href="{% link _types/drupe.html %}">drupe</a> because there is a *very* thin endocarp (third layer of fruit) around the stone.
 [This has no practical effect for you.]({% link _pages/you-dont-have-to-care-about-botanical-definitions.html %})

 Culinarily, they're...well...I'm honestly not sure.
 I would personally think of them more as a vegetable because they're not sweet and they're more substantive.
 I would never eat an avocado for a fruity snack.
-They're high in fat, not sugar.
+They're high in fat, [not sugar]({% link _pages/sugar-content-table.html %}).
+Guacamole is typically paired well with salsa and other savory dishes, not desserts and fruity things.

 However, this view isn't unanimous.
 Apparently some people do eat them as a fruit or in a fruit salad.
 This is especially true in Africa, so...who knows. ¯\\\_(ツ)_/¯